-Other Auto Accompaniment Functions ...
+Other Auto Accompaniment Functions ....

 The Clavinova has many other features and functions that make the use of the Auto Accompaniment even more convenient and enjoyable.
-With these functions you can easily select panel settings to suit a certain type of music, have the Clavinova play harmony to your melody line.
+With these functions you can easily select panel settings to suit a certain type of music, have the Clavinova play harmony to your melody line, or program Auto Accompaniment changes in advance so you can concentrate on playing the keyboard.